loudensachs/BunnyPlugins/src/plugins/prompt-command/README.md

 <h1 align="center">Prompt Command</h1>

-A plugin to prompt with ChatGPT
+A plugin to generate messages with GPT-4o